 "Why?"
 Sakura asked, while Naruto promised himself that he was going to eat anyways.
 Even if it was just to be contrary.

 "Because tomorrow is the final test to become a genin!"
 Kakashi gave the group a smile.
 Or Naruto assumed he did from his tone of voice.
 Vaguely he wondered what his sensei looked like.
 Then he discarded that thought because it wasn't worth wondering about.
 The man probably looked like some kind of masked freak anyways.
 Maybe he would even had gravity defying hair to add to the ridiculousness of the look that was forming in his mind.
 Naruto snorted.
 As if.

 "But I thought we were already genin!"
 Sakura exclaimed, obviously annoyed at the thought of another test.
 What was the point of the 'you're all adults know' speech their former sensei had given them if they hadn't truly graduated yet?!

 "Nope.
 Out of all genin that graduated taking the test, only 33% will actually pass on to become genin."
 Kakashi's tone was gleeful, as if he enjoyed telling them the bad news.
 With that, his chakra flared again and vanished, leaving his new team to glare at the spot he'd once occupied.

 Oh how much fun he was going to have with this group.
 Kakashi, in the safety of his home, let out a gleeful cackle.ing here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MisteryMaidenWrite a Review